CREPIC21/businessRegistry/project_step_by_step.md

     - modified server.js
       - required 'path' and 'express-fileupload' and set static folder

-- created super middelware/advancedResults middelware for filtering that can be used in different routes
+- created super middleware/advancedResults middleware for filtering that can be used in different routes
-  - created middelware in middelware/advancedResults
+  - created middleware in middleware/advancedResults
   - modified GET all trades route in controllers/trades.js -> very simplified
-  - modified routes/trades.js to use model Trade and super advanced middelware
+  - modified routes/trades.js to use model Trade and super advanced middleware
-  - modified routes/proffesions.js to use model Proffesion and super advanced middelware
+  - modified routes/professions.js to use model profession and super advanced middleware
-  - modified GET all proffesions route in controllers/proffesions.js -> very simplified
+  - modified GET all professions route in controllers/professions.js -> very simplified

 - created views and partails folders for frontend
 - modified server.js to use ejs view engine